Steve Parish (businessman)

-Stephen Parish (born 18 July 1965) is an English businessman.
-He is a co-owner and chairman of Crystal Palace Football Club.
+Stephen Parish (born 18 July 1965) is an English businessman who is the co-owner and chairman of the Premier League football club Crystal Palace.

-Early life and education
+Early life, education and personal life

 Parish was born in Forest Hill, London, attending Christ Church School and later Colfe's School.
+In November 2018, it was announced that Parish was in a relationship with Good Morning Britain presenter, Susanna Reid.
+Five months later, in April 2019, Parish and Reid separated.

 Career

 Steve Parish began his career working in computer graphics.
 He went on to buy a stake in a company called Adplates Ltd, assuming control of the business and renaming it Tag Worldwide, transforming it from a London-based business to a global production powerhouse with 2,800 employees in 13 countries.
-He sold the business to Deutsche Post DHL Group’s Williams Lea in 2011.
+He sold the business to Deutsche Post DHL Group's Williams Lea in 2011.
 In April 2017, it was announced that Parish was going to join the Dragons' Den line-up for the 15th series of the show.
 However, it was later announced by Parish that he had withdrawn.